deletedcu/angular-demo/lectures/day-1/04-angular-components.md

   update src/app/app.module.ts
 ```

+Boom!
 The Angular CLI does most of the heavy lifting for us.
 It creates a new component directory nested within the root component directory and fills it out with all of the files that will compose our new component.

-Also, if we turn to our **app.module.ts**, we'll see that the component has already been declared for us.
+Also, if we turn to our `app.module.ts`, we'll see that the component has already been declared for us.

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';